Edwin B. Crocker

-Edwin Bryant Crocker (26 April 1818 – 24 June 1875) was a California Supreme Court Justice and founder of the Crocker Art Museum in Sacramento, California.
+Edwin Bryant Crocker (26 April 1818 – 24 June 1875) was a California Supreme Court Justice, legal counsel for the Central Pacific Railroad, and founder of the Crocker Art Museum in Sacramento, California.

 Biography

 Crocker was born in Jamesville, New York, to Isaac and Elizabeth Crocker.
 He earned a degree in civil engineering at Rensselaer Institute in Troy, New York.
 He went on to read law in South Bend, Indiana.
 While there, he started a practice that earned him a reputation as an abolitionist.
 In June 1850, Crocker lost a civil case brought by a slave owner for helping four slaves escaping from Kentucky.
 In July 1850, Crocker attended the Liberty Party convention in Syracuse, New York, where he retold the story of helping the slaves.
 In June 1851, he spoke at the Christian Anti-Slavery State convention in Indianapolis, Indiana.
 In August 1852, he was named a delegate from Indiana to the Free Soil Party convention.
 In 1852, he and his second wife Margaret Ellen Rhodes Crocker moved to Sacramento, California.

 When they arrived in Sacramento, Crocker resumed his legal career.
 He was also involved in politics.
 On March 8, 1856, he chaired the state's first meeting of the Republican Party.
-In 1863, Governor Leland Stanford appointed Crocker as an associate justice of the California Supreme Court, which position he held from May 21, 1863, to January 2, 1864.
-In 1863, elections were held for all seats on the Supreme Court due to an 1862 amendment to California constitution and 1863 enabling law, and Crocker chose to step down rather than seek re-election.
+In 1863, Governor Leland Stanford appointed Crocker as an associate justice of the California Supreme Court, which position he held for seven months from May 21, 1863, to January 2, 1864.
+In 1863, elections were held for all seats on the Supreme Court due to an 1862 amendment to California constitution and 1863 enabling law, and Crocker chose to step down rather than seek election.

 The next year, Crocker agreed to be legal counsel for the Central Pacific Railroad, a company run by the Big Four, which included Edwin's younger brother, Charles Crocker.
-Crocker was the Central Pacific's attorney during the building of the First transcontinental railroad, culminating in the ceremony for the driving of the golden spike at Promontory, Utah, on May 10, 1869.
+As Central Pacific's attorney, Crocker was one of the Five Associates for about six years during the building of the First transcontinental railroad, culminating in the ceremony for the driving of the golden spike at Promontory, Utah, on May 10, 1869.